-There aren’t many places in the world as sacred as the Hopi Reservation in Arizona.
-Situated in the Northeastern part of the state and completely surrounded by a much larger Navajo reservation, Hopi was settled in circa 1100 making it the longest continuously inhabited place in the United States.
+There are few places in the world as sacred and culturally rich as the Hopi Reservation in Arizona.
+Located in the northeastern part of the state and entirely surrounded by the much larger Navajo Nation, the Hopi Reservation has been continuously inhabited since around 1100 CE, making it the longest continuously inhabited place in the United States.

 This post is from my blog series on the places visited in the road trip story, “Discovery of an Eagle.”